Diocese of La Paz en la Baja California Sur

 The Roman Catholic Diocese of La Paz en la Baja California Sur (Dioecesis Paciensis in California Inferiori Meridionali) (erected 21 March 1988) is a suffragan diocese of the Archdiocese of Tijuana.
 It was a suffragan of the Archdiocese of Hermosillo until 25 November 2006.

+Between 1874 and 1939 La Paz was the seat of the apostolic vicariate of Baja California (later it became the current Diocese of Tijuana).

+La Paz was the seat of the apostolic prefecture of La Paz, erected in 1957, promoted to apostolic vicariate in 1976 and to diocese in 1988.